 - Concept Development – at this stage, your concept is thoroughly researched.
 Patents, copyrights, market feasibility, design aesthetics, marketing plans, and production/development plans are all considered.

 - Concept Testing – The entire concept or idea is then presented to a test audience for feedback.
-Concept testing is different than test marketing, as it implies the testing of an idea, and not a completed project.
-The point of concept testing is not so much to determine whether the marketing is performing as intended for the target, but rather to determine that the concept itself is complete, fully thought out, and not lacking any facets that need to be address before the product hits the market
+Concept testing is different than test marketing, as it implies the testing of an idea and not a completed project.
+The point of concept testing is not so much to determine whether the marketing is performing as intended for the target, but rather to determine that the concept itself is complete, fully thought out, and not lacking any facets that need to be addressed before the product hits the market

 The Analysis & Testing Stage

-- Concept Analysis – It is important to determine how much, if any, competition exists for similar products or services, the demand for the product, and estimate cost affiliated with development costs and operational costs in an attempt to determine the profit margin.
+- Concept Analysis – It is important to determine how much if any, competition exists for similar products or services, the demand for the product, and estimate cost affiliated with development costs and operational costs in an attempt to determine the profit margin.
 This is also where you will determine the selling price.

-- Beta and Market Testing – If your idea was for a physical product, at this point, youll need to create a prototype in order to test it.
-Testing your product or service to a section of the market that will actually use it will allow you to tailor your marketing campaigns and adjust any aspect of the product that may have overlooked during production, but was commented on by the panel.
+- Beta and Market Testing – If your idea was for a physical product, at this point, you will need to create a prototype in order to test it.
+Testing your product or service to a section of the market that will actually use it will allow you to tailor your marketing campaigns and adjust any aspect of the product that may have been overlooked during production, but was commented on by the panel.

 The Production/Launch Stage

-With your concept tested and perfected, the concluding stage of product development is actually sending your concept off to be produced, packaged if necessary and , eventually, sold.
+With your concept tested and perfected, the concluding stage of product development is actually sending your concept off to be produced, packaged if necessary, and, eventually, sold.